John Bush New York 2025

 Choreographer & Dancer

-Nadine pairs with Kathak dancer Tanvi Palav in brief dance interludes within INTO THE HEART OF INDIA - exploring the interplay of the mortal & eternal.
+Nadine pairs with Kathak dancer Tanvi Palav for a dance interlude within INTO THE HEART OF INDIA - interplays of the mortal & eternal